 In Illinois, arson is a serious crime with major repercussions.
 Arson means willfully destroying someone else's property worth $150 or more by setting fire to it without the permission from the owner.
 Even if you own part of the property, it is still considered arson if someone else shares the ownership and you do not have that person's permission to destroy it by intentionally setting fire to it.
 There are enhanced penalties for residential arson (setting a fire to a person's home) or house of worship arson.

-What Agency Investigates Suspected Arson Crimes In Georgia?
+What Agency Investigates Suspected Arson Crimes In Illinois?

 The State Fire Marshall is responsible for investigating suspicious fires and explosions throughout the state.
 Arson investigators are sworn peace officers authorized to interview witnesses, collect evidence, make arrests and appear in court.